Continuous Bayesian Model Selection for Multivariate Causal Discovery: Details about Baselines

-\paragraph{SCORE \& NoGAM:} SCORE and NoGAM have very similar hyperparameters and for both methods, we use the default values ridge regression suggested by \citeauthor{montagna2023causal} which they tuned to minimise the generalisation error on the estimated residuals \citep{montagna2023causal}.
-We also use the default values for both methods for all the hyperparameters for the Stein gradient and Hessian estimators and CAM pruning step except for the cutoff value for the CAM pruning step which we set to $0.01$ as is standard for CAM and follows \citeauthor{montagna2023causal} \citep{montagna2023causal}.
+\paragraph{SCORE \& NoGAM:} For SCORE \citep{rolland2022score} and NoGAM \citep{montagna2023causal} we use the implementation in the dodiscover package \url{https://github.com/py-why/dodiscover}.
+SCORE and NoGAM have very similar hyperparameters, and for both methods, we use the values of ridge regression suggested by \citeauthor{montagna2023causal}, which they tuned to minimise the generalisation error on the estimated residuals \citep{montagna2023causal}.
+We also use the values suggested by the authors for both methods for all the hyperparameters for the Stein gradient, Hessian estimators and CAM pruning step except for the cutoff value for the CAM pruning step which we set to $0.01$ as is standard for CAM and follows \citeauthor{montagna2023causal} \citep{montagna2023causal}.
 NoGAM has the additional hyperparameter of \textit{number of cross validation models}, for which we use the preset value of five.

-\paragraph{CAM:} For CAM we use the default preliminary neighbourhood selection and DAG pruning methods and a cutoff value of $0.001$ for the edge pruning as suggested by the authors \citep{buhlmann2014cam}.
+\paragraph{CAM:} For CAM, we preliminary neighbourhood selection and DAG pruning method with a cutoff value of $0.001$ for the edge pruning as suggested by the authors \citep{buhlmann2014cam}.
+We used the implementation in the \url{https://github.com/kurowasan/GraN-DAG} repository.